-As a freelancer, you’re going to be working for publications like blogs, newspapers and magazines – these require fresh content on a frequent basis.
+As a freelancer, you’ll be working for publications like blogs, newspapers and magazines – these require fresh content on a frequent basis.
 Probably, you’ll have a few publications that you write for regularly, and others that you pitch on a one-off basis (potentially leading to regular gigs).

-Although it can take some time to find good paying gigs online, blogs typically want several posts a month (potentially several per week) and have a quick turnaround on publication and payment.
-I quit my day job after spending six months freelancing for blogs, so this can be a great way to make a steady income.
+Although it can take some time to find good paying gigs online, large blogs typically want several posts a month (potentially several per week) and have a quick turnaround on publication and payment.
+Back in 2008, I quit my day job after spending six months freelancing for blogs; in 2020, I’m writing full time for WPBeginner.

-Similar to freelancing in structure, if not in content, is writing short stories for magazines.
+If you write fiction, one form of freelancing to try is writing short stories for magazines.
 You’ll normally have to pitch these individually, rather than having an ongoing column like you would for non-fiction – and be prepared for rejections and long wait times.

-Tip: Get yourself well-organised from the start as a freelancer – it’ll make life much easier.
+Tip: Get yourself well-organised from the start as a freelancer.
+It’ll make life much easier.
 Set up good systems for keeping track of your work and your payments.
-If time-management isn’t your strong point, get a good book on it or take a course.
+If time-management isn’t your strong point, check out my Time Management self-study pack for lots of great tips.